jadie1/Point2SSM/README.md

 The data is available with a permissive copyright-license (CC-BY-SA 4.0), allowing for data to be shared, distributed and improved upon.
 All data has been labeled and verified by an expert human rater, and with the best effort to mimic the accuracy required for clinical use.
 To cite this data, please refer to https://arxiv.org/abs/1902.09063.

 ### Aligned Medical Decathlon Data
 Alignment and pre-processing was performed using [ShapeWorks](https://www.sci.utah.edu/software/shapeworks.html/) mesh grooming tools.
 The aligned spleen dataset is available in this repo in the `data/spleen/` folder.
-The aligned version of the pancreas data can be downloaded at [https://www.shapeworks-cloud.org/#/](https://www.shapeworks-cloud.org/#/) with a free account.
+The aligned version of the pancreas data can be downloaded using `download.py` if you make a free account at [https://www.shapeworks-cloud.org/#/](https://www.shapeworks-cloud.org/#/) with a free account.

 If you use either of these pre-processed datasets in work that leads to published research, we humbly ask that you cite ShapeWorks, and add the following to the 'Acknowledgments' section of your paper:
 "The National Institutes of Health supported this work under grant numbers NIBIB-U24EB029011, NIAMS-R01AR076120, NHLBI-R01HL135568, NIBIB-R01EB016701, and NIGMS-P41GM103545."